 Sometimes I feel like I was just preparing for the SAT and filling out college applications myself, then I realize that my little girl with be taking the SAT herself before long!
 Naturally as a parent, I think about the rising college education costs and I try to plan ahead to meet them.
 This post is sponsored by Country Financial who reminds you that it just takes simple steps to reach your goals.

-Rising College Education Costs
+College Education Costs Rising Steadily

 When considering the cost of your child’s college education, don’t forget to include tuition, fees, housing meals, books, and school supplies.
 Using these numbers, the College Board reports that a “moderate” college budget for an in-state public college for the 2016–2017 academic year averaged $24,610 and the moderate budget at a private college averaged $49,320.
 Wowzer!